-With the approval of the Board, BOCES facilities may be equipped with walk-through metal detectors, and/or handheld "wand" metal detectors.
+With the approval of the Board, BOCES facilities may be equipped with walk-through metal detectors, and/or hand-held "wand" metal detectors.
 BOCES may obtain portable walk-through units or hand-held "wand" units that are available for use in the BOCES facilities or other buildings.
 BOCES may utilize metal detectors or hand-held "wands" to search students' book bags, purses and other personal belongings in appropriate circumstances.

 For purposes of this policy, a "metal-detector screening" means the use of metal detectors (walk-through units or hand-held "wand" units) on the students entering a BOCES facility or their belongings on a given date.

-The following types of metal-detector screenings authorized by this policy:
+The District Superintendent, or designee, is authorized to implement the following types of metal-detector screenings: